kesselborn/conex/README.md

 So: Firefox Quantum rolled in, tab groups doesn't work anymore and you would like to get back your last tab groups session?
-Here is a way you can get a tab groups backup which again you can import to conex (note: only tested it briefly, but it's worth a try):
+Here is a way you can get a tab groups backup which again you can import to Conex (note: only tested it briefly, but it's worth a try):

 - download [Firefox ESR](https://www.mozilla.org/en-US/firefox/organizations/all/?q=English%20(US)) (this still supports old extension) and install it
 - close Firefox Quantum